Snigdha Panigrahi

 Applications: The applications of my work have included analyzing data from [genomics], [imaging], [neuroimaging], and [health trials].

 Some of my current efforts are directed toward developing honest inferences and enabling reliable decision-making in mobile health trials.
-I have an ongoing collaboration with the National Institutes of Health to understand malaria serology.
+Additionally, I have an ongoing collaboration with the National Institutes of Health to understand malaria serology.

 CLOSE